danilop/serverless-positive-chat/README.md

 ## Setup process

 Create two S3 buckets, one for the deployment packages and one for hosting the website.
-Bucket names must be unique, so those in the folowing sample are probably taken:
+Bucket names must be unique, so those in the following example are probably taken:

 ```bash
 $ aws s3 mb s3://positive-chat-packages # choose a unique bucket name here